 Unwanted air transfer causes your heating and cooling systems to work overtime to compensate for the energy loss.
 The installation of new insulation, however, in key areas of your home, helps regulate the house temperatures and reduce your energy costs.

-Fiberglass insulation is usually installed as large segments of insulation that are rolled or laid out onto a surface, such as flooring, ceilings, or in wall cavities.
+Fiberglass insulation is usually installed as batts of insulation that are rolled or laid out onto a surface, such as flooring, ceilings, or in wall cavities.
 However, blown fiberglass is becoming more and more popular, comprising one of the main insulation jobs we’re asked to do.
 This type of insulation is made of a mixture of natural sand and recycled glass.

 Cellulose insulation is made from recycled paper products, primarily newsprint.
-It’s recycled material content is very high, generally between 82-85%.
+Its recycled material content is very high, generally between 82-85%.
 The manufacturing process reduces the paper products to very small pieces, which are then fiberized and mixed with a flame and insect retardant, usually mineral borate or ammonium sulfate.
 Cellulose insulation is primarily found in pellet form as a blown-in insulation, but can be manufactured in batts as well.